linaticcode/Instagram_Database/README.md

  If you like the repo do ⭐ it.
 # Project Overview
- The Hostel Database project is designed to provide a centralized system for managing hostel-related data.
+The Instagram Database project is designed to provide a centralized system for managing hostel-related data.
 It aims to simplify tasks such as managing student records, room allocations, maintenance requests, and overall hostel administration.
 The project utilizes a relational database management system to store and retrieve data efficiently.

 # Basic Structure
 ## Database Entities